 Smart phone market in Pakistan has seen steep growth in last several years.
 The peak was seen in 2015 when the YOY growth stood at 40%.
 By 2016 smart phone growth in volume saw a gradual decline and the industry experts expect that in 2017 the growth will come down to 10% to 12% YOY.

-This shift in fortune of Chinese brand is nothing new, we have seen this in China where few years back Samsung was running the roost and now looking at IDC 2016 fact sheet, Samsung is nowhere to been seen in Top 5 and four out of Top 5 brands are now Chinese smart phone maker.
+This shift in the fortune of Chinese brand is nothing new, we have seen this in China where a few years back Samsung was running the roost and now looking at IDC 2016 fact sheet, Samsung is nowhere to be seen in Top 5 and four out of Top 5 brands are now Chinese smart phone maker.

-Similar trend is expected to be emulated in all key emerging markets in very near future including Pakistan and it will be interesting to see what Samsung and home-grown brands like QMobile will do to counter it.
+A similar trend is expected to be emulated in all key emerging markets in very near future including Pakistan and it will be interesting to see what Samsung and homegrown brands like QMobile will do to counter it.